wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/3-exercise-access-user-profile-photo.md

     - **ui.js** - Handles user interface elements defined in **index.html**.

 1. Open the **auth.js** file, locate the constant `msalConfig` on line 4
-1. Replace the value of the clientId property with the copied **Application (client) ID** from the Azure AD application (spa-aad-app) which was registered earlier.
+1. Replace the value of the clientId property with the copied **Application (client) ID** from the Azure AD application (spa-aad-app) which was registered in the previous module **Configure a JavaScript application to retrieve Microsoft 365 data using Microsoft Graph**.
 You can get this from the overview page of the Azure AD application (spa-aad-app).
-1. In the same **auth.js** file, locate the authority property on line 6 and replace the <your directory ID here> value with the **Directory (tenant) ID** of the Azure AD application (spa-aad-app) that was registered earlier.
+1. In the same **auth.js** file, locate the authority property on line 6 and replace the <your directory ID here> value with the **Directory (tenant) ID** of the Azure AD application (spa-aad-app) that was registered in the previous module **Configure a JavaScript application to retrieve Microsoft 365 data using Microsoft Graph**.
 You can get this from the overview page of the Azure AD application (spa-aad-app).
 1. Open the **index.html** file and add the following code immediately under the welcome message in the body to create a button and image element.

     ```html